OVERWEIGHT PET BIRD

 The majority of Americans struggle to maintain a healthy weight, and we witness the health consequences woven throughout society.
 This growing trend also affects our companion pets.
-Pet birds need to maintain a healthy weight to stay in optimal physical health; excess weight can contribute to fatty liver disease, respiratory illness and shortened lifespan.
+Pet birds need to maintain a healthy weight to stay in optimal physical health; excess weight or fat can contribute to fatty liver disease, respiratory illness and shortened lifespan.

 Diet: A lot of discussion surrounds the optimal avian diet.
 For years, a seed based diet was the norm.
 For some birds this caused obesity and as a result the pellet diet was created.
 While a pellet diet has optimal nutrition going for it, converting a seed-eating bird to a pellet diet proves difficult and considerably more expensive.
 Consider what your companion bird would eat in its wild environment: berries, nuts, seeds, insects and vegetation.
 With this in mind, maybe our focus should not be as much on the base diet but what we add to it from our refrigerator and pantry.

 Just like their human counterparts, birds thrive when given fresh fruits, vegetables, sprouted seeds, whole grains and even bits of protein.
 Variety and nutrient dense foods should be our focus when choosing a diet for our feathered friends.
 Simple and inexpensive additions to your bird’s diet might include: Leafy Greens Banana Slices Baby Carrots Broccoli Brown Rice Sprouted Beans or Seeds

 Because pet birds no longer fly great distances or forage for every bit of food they eat, we must be creative in finding ways to stimulate our birds to greater physical activity.
 There are many foraging toys on the market today for all size birds.
 Foraging toys not only hold nutritious treats; they require physical exertion and energy with the added benefit of entertaining your bird.